Non-abelian Rees construction and pure motives: Applications to pure motives

+On the other hand, $G_2$ is either $U^1$ (if no tensor power of the Weil classes are K\"unneth-algebraic) or $\Z/n\Z$ for some $n>1$; and $G= G_1\times G_2$ by Goursat's lemma.

-Since $\rm X$ is defined over $\R$, complex conjugation, which acts on the character group $\Z^3$ of $G$ by exchanging the first two elements of a basis and multiplying the third one by $-1$, must stabilize the dual cone of $\rm X_1$ and $\rm X$ (\cf \eg \cite{MT}).
+Let us look more closely at the case $G = \mathbb S \times U^1$ (the other cases are similar and simpler).
+In this case, $\rm X_1$ is a toric surface and $\rm X$ a toric variety of dimension $3$.
+Complex conjugation, which acts on the character group $\Z^3$ of $G$ by exchanging the first two elements of a basis and multiplying the third one by $-1$, must stabilize the dual cone of $\rm X_1$ and $\rm X$ (\cf \eg \cite{MT}).
 The dual cone of $\rm X_1$ thus contains the first quadrant and is symmetric with respect to the main diagonal; the dual cone of $\rm X$ contains the cone with four faces delimited by the vectors $(1,0, 1), (0, 1, 1), (1,0, -1), (0, 1, -1)$.

-Going back to $\sC$ through the non-abelian Rees dictionary, this argument of `reality' shows (unconditionally) that, beside the morphisms $L\to L_s, \bar L \to \bar L_s$ induced by $\iota_s^\ast$, there are also morphisms $L\to \bar L_s, \bar L \to L_s$ in $\sC$.
-Can one give a geometric construction of them\footnote{of course, Conjecture D would imply that these four motives are the unit motive $\bf 1$.}?
+Going back to $\sC$ via the non-abelian Rees dictionary, this argument of `reality' shows that, beside the morphisms $L\to L_s, \bar L \to \bar L_s$ induced by $\iota_s^\ast$, there are also morphisms $L\to \bar L_s, \bar L \to L_s$ in $\sC$.
+This shows in particular that some explicit correspondences (different from the Weil classes themselves) are Künneth-algebraic, hence come from algebraic classes on products.
+Can one give a geometric construction of them (independently of Conjecture D, which would imply that these four motives are the unit motive)?

+A similar analysis applies to other contexts, such as Kuga-Satake correspondences between K3 surfaces and certain abelian varieties defined over $k= \C$.
+They are motivated classes \cite[7.1]{A0}.
+In the proof, one considers a pencil $Y\to S$ of $K_3$ surfaces, the associated Kuga-Satake abelian pencil $A\to S$ (with $S$ a projective smooth curve), and the pencil $Y\times_S Y\times_S A$, and one cuts out appropriate motives.

+One can investigate the catalog of possibilities for the pairs $(G, {\rm X})$ that appear in this context (say over $K=\bar K$), and find that there are all spherical.
+Denoting by $r$ the rank of the transcendental part of the $H^2$ of a general fiber $Y_s$, one expects (under Conjecture D) that $G= H $, a group of type $Spin(r)$.